 Department of Sociology

 Over the years, the SISSI conference became a favorite for our faculty and graduate students here in the School of Communication at the University of Northern Colorado.
 Upon professor Wright's retirement, we felt a great loss when there was no SISSI conference in the spring of 2016.
 We contacted Will and asked if he would be willing to pass the torch to us, and he thoughtfully turned over the reins.
-We have tried to keep intact as much of the original conference feel and structure as possible, e.g. keeping "The Image of (Something)" theme.
+We tried to keep intact as much of the original conference feel and structure as possible, e.g. keeping "The Image of (Something)" theme.
 Upon reflection, we rebranded the association as SASSI as a way to honor the long-standing title while simultaneously making it our own.

 SASSI Executive Director